Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_DescriptionT.md

 📜 Displays current time of day above the minimap using day sections (Dawn, Morning, Day, Afternoon, Evening, Dusk, Night).
 📜 Shows the number of days spent in the world.
+- If the Alternate UI Layout is used, an additional symbol is displayed next to the time depending on the time of day.

 🔄 Can be enabled/disabled during gameplay.